ThilinaRajapakse/simpletransformers/README.md

 * verbose: If verbose, results will be printed to the console on completion of evaluation.

+* silent: If silent, tqdm progress bars will be hidden.

+* `**kwargs`: Additional metrics that should be used.
+Pass in the metrics as keyword arguments (name of metric: function to use).
+E.g. f1=sklearn.metrics.f1_score.
+A metric function should take in two parameters.
+The first parameter will be the true labels, and the second parameter will be the predictions.

 Returns:
 * result: Dictionary containing evaluation results.
 (Matthews correlation coefficient, tp, tn, fp, fn)

->model_outputs: List of model outputs for each row in eval_df
+* model_outputs: List of model outputs for each row in eval_df

 * wrong_preds: List of InputExample objects corresponding to each incorrect prediction by the model